The Ferguson Lectureship

 2006: God and New Zealand Public Life - Dr Marion Maddox

-Marion Maddox (BA Hons, PhD, PhD) is Reader in Religious Studies, Victoria University, Wellington
+Dr Marion Maddox (BA Hons, PhD, PhD) is Reader in Religious Studies, Victoria University, Wellington

 Click here to download a copy